-The antibiotic choice may depend on the organism identified in urine culture.
+According to a global survey published in the journal Antibiotics, urinary tract infections (UTIs) were found to be the most common infections requiring antibiotic treatment, accounting for a significant 67.9% of cases.
+When treating UTIs, the choice of antibiotic may vary depending on the specific organism identified in the urine culture.
 Commonly prescribed include Amoxicillin, Ampicillin, Cephalosporins, Nitrofurantoin, and Trimethoprim-Sulfamethoxazole.
-Some recent findings suggest a link between the use of sulfa derivatives and Nitrofurantoinand congenital disabilities if prescribed in the first trimester.
-Trimethoprim-Sulfamethoxazoleshould be avoided in late pregnancy due to the potential risk of the new borndeveloping kernicterus (brain damage due to high bilirubin in the baby’s blood) (7).
+Some recent findings suggest a link between the use of sulfa derivatives and Nitrofurantoin and congenital disabilities if prescribed in the first trimester.
+The most commonly used sulfonamide during pregnancy, Trimethoprim-Sulfamethoxazole, should be avoided in late pregnancy due to the potential risk of the newborn developing kernicterus (brain damage due to high bilirubin in the baby’s blood) (7).

 Infections during pregnancy may be prevented by maintaining good hygiene (washing hands regularly), eating well-cooked food, and avoiding unpasteurized food milk or milk products.
 Avoid coming in contact with cat litter or contaminated soil that may cause toxoplasmosis.
 Get vaccinations on time to prevent certain infections (8).
 This would reduce severe infections and help you avoid antibiotics during pregnancy.

 During pregnancy, it’s crucial to ensure your safety while having medications, including antibiotics.
 In this infographic, we’ve provided a list of safe and unsafe antibiotics to take during pregnancy.
 Knowing about these medicines can help you avoid anything harmful; however, it is best to ask your doctor before taking any medicine.